roman-milk/roman-milk.github.io/the-bachelor-party-pub-crawl.md

+===

- ****** The Bachelor Party Pub Crawl ****** byJust_Plain_Bob© After everyone had done her once Monte moved into position to get his cock sucked and I moved behind her to take her pussy, but she pulled away from me and then pushed me down on my back.
+After everyone had done her once Monte moved into position to get his cock sucked and I moved behind her to take her pussy, but she pulled away from me and then pushed me down on my back.
 She swung over me and settled down on my cock and reached for Monte's cock.
 She pulled him to her mouth and licked his cock several times like she was licking an ice cream cone and then said, in a voice fairly dripping with lust:

  "In my ass.
 I want you in my ass bachelor boy, put your cock in my ass."